2025

 In a new development that could help redefine the future of technology, a team of physicists has uncovered a fundamental insight into the upper limit of superconducting temperature.

-The art of well-being: group activities shown to ease depression and anxiety in older adults
+The art of well-being: group activities shown to ease depression and anxiety in older adults5 March 2025

 A new study led by Queen Mary University of London researchers, reveals that group arts interventions – such as painting, music, or dance – can significantly reduce symptoms of depression and anxiety among older adults.
 The findings, published in Nature Mental Health, offer a compelling case for the benefits of shared creative activities.